jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

   (a) while enrolled at a registered school, does not attend as provided in section 25; or (b) while enrolled at a correspondence school, does not do the work of the course in which the student is enrolled,— (2) Notwithstanding subsection (1), a fine imposed for an offence against that subsection shall not exceed $300 for a first offence against the subsection (or section 120(1) of the Education Act 1964), or $3,000 for a second or subsequent offence.
-(3) The imposition of a penalty under this section does not affect or restrict the operation of any provision of the Children, Young Persons, and Their Families Act 1989.
+(3) The imposition of a penalty under this section does not affect or restrict the operation of any provision of the Oranga Tamariki Act 1989.

 ### 30 Employment of school-age children
 (1) No person shall employ any person who has not turned 16 at any time—unless there has been produced to the employer a certificate of exemption, or other satisfactory evidence that the person is exempted (otherwise than under section 21(1)) from enrolment at any school.